Using the PE docs

-Review these guidelines to help you understand and use example commands throughout PE docs.
+These guidelines can help you understand and customize example commands included in the Puppet Enterprise (PE) docs.

-puppetcommands to populate some cURL arguments, taking the guesswork out of providing those values.
-For example, you might see something like this:
+the guesswork out of providing those values.
+For

-various conditions.
-In order for the cURL examples to work as intended, run the entire
+on various conditions.
+To use cURL examples successfully, run the entire example

-To run the command on a machine without elevated privileges, replace the inline
+To run commands on a machine without elevated privileges, replace the inline

 puppet commands with hard-coded values.
 If you’re unsure